-Sometimes referred to as a market cap, market capitalization is the number of shares of common stock multiplied by the current price per share of the company’s stock.
+Sometimes referred to as "market cap," market capitalization is the number of shares of common stock multiplied by the current price per share.

-For example, if a business had 1 million shares of stock outstanding and the current stock price was $50 per share, the company’s market capitalization would be $50 million (1 million shares x $50 per share = $50 million market cap).
+For example, if a business has 1 million shares of stock outstanding, and the current stock price is $50 per share, the company’s market capitalization is $50 million (1 million shares x $50 per share = $50 million market cap).

 Although it is technically equity, preferred stock can act as either equity or debt, depending upon the nature of the individual issue.

-Preferred stock that can be exchanged for the common stock is known as convertible preferred stock.
-Regardless, the preferred stock represents a claim on the business that must be factored into enterprise value.
+Preferred stock that can be exchanged for the common stock is known as "convertible preferred stock."
+Nevertheless, the preferred stock represents a claim on the business that must be factored into enterprise value.

 Once you’ve acquired a business, you’ve also acquired its debt.

 If you purchased all of the outstanding shares of a business for $10 million (the market capitalization), yet the business had $5 million in debt, you would actually have expended $15 million.

 The $10 million came out of your pocket today, but you are now also responsible for repaying the $5 million debt out of the cash flow of your new business.